Daanyal4/CipherVault/README.md

     python3 main.py
     ```

-2. Cipher Vault will display a menu with the following options:
+2. Cipher Vault will display an introductory message.

+3. You will see the following menu:

     ```
-    For text encryption/decryption choose 1
-    To exit choose 2
+    Menu:
+    E. Text Encryption/Decryption
+    X. Exit
     ```

+4. Enter your choice (E or X) to either explore ciphers or exit the program.

-3. Select option `1` to choose a cipher from a list of classic ciphers.
+5. If you choose `E` to explore ciphers, you will be presented with a list of classic ciphers.

-4. Choose your desired cipher and follow the on-screen instructions to:
+6. Select your desired cipher and follow the on-screen instructions to:

-    - Select an operation (encryption or decryption).
+    - Choose an operation (encryption or decryption).
     - Provide the text to be processed.
     - Enter the required key or information.

-5. Cipher Vault will perform the operation and display the result.
+7. Cipher Vault will perform the operation and display the result.

-6. Repeat steps 3-5 to explore different ciphers and operations.
+8. Repeat steps 5-7 to explore different ciphers and operations.

-7. To exit Cipher Vault, select option `2`.
+9. To exit Cipher Vault, select option `X`.

 ## Contribution